newlifewj/handow-seed/README.md

 $ npm start
 ```

-Run SHM server locally in _development-public_ mode, output log messages to console and the UI is opening when server startup.
-There isn't permission control when SHM server run in public mode.
+Run SHM server locally in _development-public_ mode, messages and errors are logged to console, and the UI is opened when server startup.
+There isn't permission control when SHM server run in _development-public_ mode.

 ```bash
 $ npm run private
 ```

 Run SHM server locally in _production-private_ mode, users need signin to access SHM.
 Address browser "_localhost:3333/_" to open the UI.
-There are 2 users existed already.
+There are 2 users are registered already in _shmSetting.json_.

 + admin | admin (username | password) with "ADMIN" role
 + user | user (username | password) with "USER" role